-In addition, students on academic probation or suspension should check with the Director of Enrollment for academic criteria pertaining scholarships or tuition assistance.
+In addition, students on academic probation or suspension should check with the Director of Enrollment for academic criteria pertaining to scholarships, to tuition assistance, or to veterans benefits.
 Sometimes these monies are withdrawn or suspended for students on probation or suspension.
-Financial assistance can be affected by a student's academic standing.
+Financial assistance, to include all sources (scholarships, loans, and veterans benefits) can be affected by a student's academic standing.